analyticsgym/analytics_fundamentals/0_sql/3_aggregate_functions.md

 -   by default, most aggregate calculation functions ignore NULL values
 -   COALESCE can be used set NULLs to a default value to be included in calcs
--   important to consider if NULLs should or should not be included in calcs when SQL functions
+-   important to consider if NULLs should or should not be included in SQL aggregate calcs

 ``` sql
 CREATE TEMP TABLE temp_pet_goats AS